Senators call for gas tax suspension to blunt rising prices

-WASHINGTON (AP) — Two Democratic senators are calling for suspending the federal gas tax for the remainder of the year to help consumers struggling with rising fuel prices.
+WASHINGTON (AP) — Some Democratic senators on Wednesday called for suspending the federal gas tax for the remainder of the year to help consumers struggling with rising fuel prices.

-Other lawmakers are unlikely to go along, but the legislation from Sens.
+The legislation from Sens.
 Mark Kelly of Arizona and Maggie Hassan of New Hampshire could prove popular during an election year in which the average price of gas nationally, according to AAA, exceeds about $3.45 a gallon and could go higher during peak driving season.
+Four other Democratic senators quickly signed on as co-sponsors.
+Still, the bill faces an uphill fight to become law.

+Kelly said gas prices are putting a strain on families that need to fill up the tank to get to work and school.

 “We need to continue to think creatively about how we can find new ways to bring down costs, and this bill would do exactly that, making a tangible difference for workers and families,” Hassan said.